nacarbone/retail-earnings-agent/README.md

-This was originally created for my class at UCLA: STATS404 - Statistical Computing and Programming.
+This is an acrhived repository originally created for my class at UCLA: STATS404 - Statistical Computing and Programming.

 # An Autonomous Trading Agent for Earnings Season in the US Retail Industry